tanushshrivastava/fraud-detection-capstone/README.md

 - Python 3.10+ with `pip` and the ability to create virtual environments.
 - Node.js 18+ and `npm` (or `yarn`) for the React app.
 - Java 17 and Gradle 8+ for building the Lambda package.
-- AWS CLI v2, AWS CDK v2, and an AWS account (for deployment/testing in the cloud).
+- AWS CLI v2 and AWS CDK v2.
+- An AWS account with a developer IAM user (or temporary credentials) that can assume the project role and provision resources (SageMaker, Lambda, API Gateway, DynamoDB, S3, CloudFront).

 ## Get the Dataset
 1. Sign in to Kaggle and open the dataset: <https://www.kaggle.com/datasets/kartik2112/fraud-detection>.